 Śiva-Śakti, co-arising Mover and Witness, shines through even the most egoistic impulse.

-As impulse moves, and knots of immobility are unbound, subtler impulse is revealed in greater and greater purity, and the foundations of the self are revealed.
+As impulse moves, and knots of distortion and immobility are unbound, subtle impulse is revealed in greater and greater purity, and the conditioned foundations of the self are revealed.

 As impulses complete, disenchantment with their propagation arises, inspiring the practitioner to deeper healing through renunciation of ego-sustaining repetition.